ido50/mccs/README.md

     the character string is appended, e.g. `text/css; charset=UTF-8`).
     - `Last-Modified` is set with the last modification date of the file in HTTP date format.
-    - `Expires` is set with the date on which cached versions should expire—as determined in stage 2—in HTTP date format.
+    - `Expires` is set with the date on which cached versions should expire, as determined in stage 2, in HTTP date format.
     - `Cache-Control` is set with the number of seconds the representation is valid for (unless caching of the file is not allowed) and other options, as determined in stage 2.